- Connecting: how and when

 - Type on your phone using an external Bluetooth keyboard.
 (Available if you have Windows Phone 8.1 Update 2 installed.
 Check to see which version you have and find out if an update is available for your phone.)

 Pairing is the process of setting up your Bluetooth device or accessory so it can connect to your phone.
 To learn how, see Pairing your phone with a Bluetooth accessory.
 After you've paired your phone with the device, your phone will automatically connect to the device when it's in range and Bluetooth is turned on.

-Windows Phone 8 and Windows Phone 8.1 support Bluetooth 3.1.
-This is an improved version of Bluetooth that automates the pairing process between Windows Phone 8 or Windows Phone 8.1 and Bluetooth devices, such as phone headsets, car audio systems, speaker docks and NFC pairing.
+Windows Phone 8 supports Bluetooth 3.1, and Windows Phone 8.1 supports that version and Bluetooth .
+These versions of Bluetooth automate the pairing process between Windows Phone 8 or Windows Phone 8.1 and Bluetooth devices, such as phone headsets, car audio systems, speaker docks, keyboards and NFC pairing.